 The Ford Ranger seems to have crossed all the T’s and dotted all the I’s with its new 2019 model which comes equipped with a 2.3-liter four-cylinder EcoBoost, (10) Ten-speed automatic transmission.
 This 4-banger churns out a healthy 270 horsepower and 310 pound-feet of torque.
-Unlike its rivals, unfortunately, the Ranger is not offered in a V6 option.
-The 2.3 liter 4-cylinder Ranger offers decent gas mileage returning 19-21mpg in the city and 18-26mpg on the highway, not bad for a compact pickup.
+Unlike its rivals, unfortunately, the Ranger is not offered in a V6 option… at least not yet!
+The 4-cylinder Ranger offers decent gas mileage returning 19-21mpg in the city and 18-26mpg on the highway, not bad for a compact pickup.
 Plus, most of the hardware components are proven and tested which they borrowed from the Mustang and F150.

 When the T6 Ford Ranger was released in 2012 it was a real game-changer for the mid-sized 4-wheel drive Ute segment.
 The Japanese Manufacturers finally got a run for their money after enjoying the monopoly of the market for decades.
-The Hilux appeared to, according to car journalists that is, be dethroned.
-However, like many new models in their initial production years, suffer from teething problems and niggling issues, which is quite normal.
+According to many car journalists, the Hilux appeared to have been dethroned.
+However, like many new models in their initial production years, they suffer from teething problems and niggling build quality issues.
 However, when the “teething” problems start piling up, like the 2018 Jeep Wrangler, and more serious issues start appearing, potential customers and new owners start to worry.

 This article will discuss all the issues owners are experiencing with the 2019 models of the Ford Ranger and the possible solutions offered by the dealerships.
 Since at the time of writing this article, the 2019 Rangers were still under warranty, however, means many of the problems were taken care of by the dealerships without having to put in a claim.
 This article was written to assist current and potential 2019 Ford Ranger owners of what problems they could possibly expect going forward.
 This is the risk buyers take when purchasing a new model.
 They have to deal with all the teething issues.